 - Buy these very special African Violet notecards, made from scans of pressed flowers of species and varieties of African violets.

-- Buy an African Violet test tube plant.
+- Buy an African Violet test tube plant (available in 2014).
 These are species violets, all instructions included.

 - Make a donation to the African Violet Conservation Fund.
 Receive the free booklet, the Story of the African Violet, with a donation of $20 or more.